-- Account set up: Typically, business checking accounts require more paperwork to set up.
+- Account set up: Typically, business accounts require more paperwork to set up.

-Higher maintenance fees and the challenge of account set up, often causes a business owner to avoid establishing a business checking account altogether.
+Higher maintenance fees and the challenge of account set up often cause a business owner to avoid establishing a business account altogether.
 But you’ll see in this article why business checking accounts are so valuable.
 The bottom line is that they help business owners separate their finances.

 Why should you use a business checking account vs. a personal checking account for your business?